fyodordev/efalg-runner/README.md

 - `program-location` (optional): Absolute path of directory where the source file of your program resides.
 May be omitted if your source file resides in the `src` folder of the script directory.
 - `program-name` (optional): Class and filename of your program.
 May be omitted if you hava only one Java file in the search directory.
 - `timeout`: Maximum run time of any single test in ms.
 - `ignore-match`: Array of strings for cleaning up log statements.
-Any lines of your source file that have these as a substring will be removed before compilation.
+Any lines of your source file that have these as a substring will be removed before compilation IF the script is run with the argument `clean`.

 Example config.json: